 The common thread running through my research interests over the years has been the links between interactions at the molecular/colloidal level and the bulk properties of materials.
 This started with the thermophysical properties of simple molecular fluids but moved on to polymer dynamics, rheology and reactors in the 1970s.
 On joining Schlumberger in 1986, I initiated research in oilfield fluids engineering, including the use of colloidal systems for well construction, reservoir stimulation and production enhancement.
 Amongst the my areas of interest in this period were the physical properties of complex fluids and soft solids, and their relation to colloidal interactions and structure, the chemomechanics of shale clayrocks and clay compacts, the chemical characterisation of muticomponent complex fluids, chemical mechanisms and chemomechanics of hydrating cements, responsive gelling fluids and their flow in fractures/porous media, reservoir fluid monitoring and real-time reservoir management approaches.
 I still retain an interest in the rheology of mixed-colloid suspensions and gels and their oilfield applications.

 My current research, established when I moved back to Imperial College London in 2005, centres on finding answers to the question ‘How can we continue to use fossil fuels for most of this century (as I believe we must) without causing catastrophic climate change?’.
 The work aims to provide solutions for managing the transition from oil, gas and coal to more sustainable, renewable energy sources and vectors.
-Click here for my overall vision of how we can build a clean fossil fuels future to give us time to develop affordable, high capacity, renewable zero CO2 emission energy systems later in this century.
+Read issue 869 of The Chemical Engineer for my overall vision of how we can build a clean fossil fuels future to give us time to develop affordable, high capacity, renewable zero CO2 emission energy systems later in this century.

 The research is built around three main themes: